sampsyo/cs6120/content/blog/2025-03-06-path-profiling.md

 To understand the motivation of the paper, one can first take a closer look at what **profiling** means in the context of control-flow graph analysis.
-When performing a program analysis over a control-flow graph, key insights can be ascertained by looking at the most frequently visited paths along the control-flow graph.
+When performing a program analysis over a control-flow graph, key insights can be ascertained by looking at the most frequently visited paths through the control-flow graph.
-The process of analytically observing different routines in the graph is referred to as profiling.
+The process of counting occurrences of different paths through the graph is referred to as path profiling.

 In recent times, the strongest use case for profiling in programs has been **profile-driven compilation** – a tool by which one can optimize programs based on what paths in a control-flow graph are the most frequently visited.